MarcPayz/MarcPayz/README.md

 # Hello, I'm Marc
 <a href="https://www.linkedin.com/in/mpolidor/)"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am a student at Citytech expected to graduate spring 2024 with a interest in the relm of cybersecurity.

 ## Objective

 My journey in information technology at CityTech has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to become a Tier 1 Security Analyst or specialize in Digital Forensics and Incident Response (DFIR).